 The District has a contract with Burrtec for solid waste disposal services.
-In the future, a goal of the District is to decrease reliance on contracted services and provide in-house trash collection services.

 The District has no phasing plans for sanitation/solid waste services.
 As growth continues within the District, solid waste services will continue to be reviewed to ensure that they are keeping pace with the performance standard projections and that they are generally adequate to serve the population.
 A study of the long-term implications of mandatory trash collection pick-up and the implication of in-house trash collection would be useful to provide concrete phasing plans for future facilities development.